cloudify-cosmo/docs.getcloudify.org/content/manager/execute-workflow.md

 workflows_link: workflows-built-in.html
 ---

-Once a [deployment is created](getting-started-create-deployment.html), we must execute a process that will perform the application's actual manifestation in your chosen environment.
+Once a [deployment is created]({{< relref "manager/create-deployment.md" >}}), we must execute a process that will perform the application's actual manifestation in your chosen environment.

-This process is done using the [install workflow] ({{< field "workflows_link" >}}#install) which is the default workflow provided by Cloudify for deploying your application.
+This process is done using the [install workflow] ({{< relref "workflows/built-in-workflows.md#the-install-workflow" >}}) which is the default workflow provided by Cloudify for deploying your application.

 A user can create workflows for different types of actions such as deploying code, changing infrastructure state and even for overriding the default Install Workflow.